 5.15.1.1 Multi-access using more than one USIM

 A UE contains at most one USIM.
-Multiple UEs may be combined in a single device to form a composite terminal that is able to access more than one access network.
+Multiple UEs may be combined in a single device to form a composite terminal that is able to access more than one access network concurrently.

 Editor's Note: Common scenario in media production where 5G modem units provide multiple SIM card slots intended for concurrent use.
 (Smartphone UEs with multiple slots aren't typically able to use more than one at the same time.)
 This Key Issue should also study what (if any) changes to the 5GMS System are needed to take advantage of this.
 Unlikely to be transparent to the 5GMS Client, requiring the use of multipath transport protocols, or applications specifically written to work with multiple paths.

+5.15.1.2 Non-ATSSS multi-access

+UEs connected to multiple access networks (whether they be a 3GPP and non-3GPP network, multiple disjoint 3GPP networks, etc.) inherently have the capability to deploy and utilize multi-access techniques without the need of ATSSS assuming support for the techniques and/or protocols are available at the Application Server.
+In these cases, the UE may establish multiple connections with the application server over different access networks such that media delivered by the application server is routed back over the appropriate access network.

-5.15.1.2 Multi-access using ATSSS
+5.15.1.3 Multi-access using ATSSS

 Clause 5.32 of TS 23.501 [23501] describes ATSSS (Access Traffic Steering, Switching, and Splitting) an optional feature supported by the UE and 5G Core network for multi-access.
 Some of the key principles this feature defines that are relevant for our study are: